Mathias Döpfner: Politics and activism

 Döpfner is also known for his activism and outspoken views on media, socio-political, economic, and cultural issues.
 He has been involved in public debates with figures such as Nobel laureate Günter Grass.
 These discussions have covered a range of topics, from the challenges posed by Islamic fundamentalism to perceptions of the United States in Germany, and evaluations of the 1968 movement's legacy.

 In an essay for WELT, titled The West and the mocking laughter of Islamism, Döpfner articulated his concerns about Islamism's threats.

 Döpfner considers himself a "non-Jewish Zionist."
-According to Pankaj Mishra, Mathias’ self-declared motto is "Zionism above all" (Zionismus über alles), the phrase similar to the first line of the German national anthem, Deutschland Über Alles (later removed from the anthem due to its association with Nazi Germany).

 In 2010, as a visiting professor at the University of Cambridge, Döpfner delivered a series of lectures entitled "Freedom and the Digital Revolution."
 These talks explored the complex relationship Germans have with the concept of freedom, the worldwide decline of freedom, and how the digital era represents a significant cultural shift impacting press freedom, privacy, and journalism.
 In the letter, he highlighted Google's substantial share in internet searches and advocated for transparency in search result algorithms based on qualitative criteria.

 In 2014, Döpfner wrote an open letter to the executive chairman of Google, Eric Schmidt, where he voiced apprehensions about Google evolving into a "superstate" beyond regulatory reach.

 Döpfner's contributions to discussions on media policy speeches at events such as the NOAH Conference Berlin 2015 and the SPIEGEL Publishers Forum, focusing on the monetization of online content and the distinction between private and public media in the digital space.

 Döpfner publicly supported German satirist Jan Böhmermann in 2016 following controversy over Böhmermann's satirical poem about Turkish President Erdoğan, which led to legal challenges.
 Erdogan subsequently applied for an injunction against Döpfner in May 2016 at a German Court.
 The request was rejected in the first and second instance.

 Döpfner condemned Kuwait Airlines in 2017 for barring an Israeli passenger from a flight.

 In 2019, Döpfner sat down with Facebook founder Mark Zuckerberg to discuss the importance of quality journalism in fostering an informed society, the guiding principles that Facebook uses to prioritize reputable news, and implications of internet regulation and the future of social networking.

 In 2021, Döpfner sat down with former US Secretary of State Henry Kissinger shortly before the latter's death to discuss the COVID pandemic’s impacts on global politics, China’s prominence as a world power, and implications for the future of the European Union.

 Döpfner praised US Vice President JD Vance's Munich Security Conference speech, where he called for an end to the political isolation of the European far right.
 Döpfner called the response by European leaders "whiny."